 - Fresh Herbs: Italian parsley and fresh oregano can offer herbaceous flavor!

-- Chickpeas: Drained and rinsed chickpeas are a great way to make this salad even heartier!
+- Chickpeas: Drained and rinsed cooked chickpeas or toasted chickpeas are a great way to make this salad even heartier!

 - Crispy Cooked Bacon: A no-brainer for bacon lovers!